Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 6. Click Save to activate the routing rule

-7. Requests meeting the routing rule's criteria will now automatically be routed to ARM via the Awaiting Direct Request Sending queue
+7. Requests meeting the routing rule's criteria will now automatically be routed to ARM via the Awaiting ARM Sending/Awaiting Direct Request Sending queue

 Questions?